Printmaking Techniques And Projects

 What else do you need to buy or do

-General shared tools and equipment are provided in class, however many students find they can make best use of the time in class if they are able to work at home and you may benefit from having you own set of tools for lino cutting for example.
+General tools and equipment are provided in class, however many students find they can make best use of the time in class if they are able to work at home and you may benefit from having you own set of tools for lino cutting for example.
 To get the most out of the course, you may need to prepare sketches, drawings, photographs or colour plans or printing blocks / plates in advance.

 A variety of different papers, inks, and colours will be available.
 Some materials are provided free of charge and others are sold at cost price.
-More specialist paper from about 20p per A3 sheet, which is charged weekly at cost.
+More specialist paper is available from about 20p per A3 sheet, which is charged weekly at cost.
 You are asked to please bring change.
 Paper costs will be dependent on personal choice, size and number of prints attempted.
-Paper prices are variable, and can range up to £3.50 per sheet.
+Paper prices are variable, and can range up to £3.50 per sheet

 What this course could lead to